bardiademon/VertxRest/README.md

 + db: Determines whether this Rest requires a database connection or not
 + dto: Defines the input Dto class
 + validator: It defines the classes that are used to validate the DTO
++ authentication: Checking the user login with the token created from sign-in rest
++ roles: If authentication is enabled, this item is checked and the access level is determined

 ### RestController